Skip to main content

 Understanding your cost of goods sold

-Every business needs to spend money on their product that they are selling.
+Every business needs to spend money on the product that they are selling.
 Whether it is Apple spending money to produce their iPhone or Google spending money on engineers to develop their search algorithm.
-These costs are called “cost of goods sold”.
+These costs are called the “cost of goods sold”.
 These expenses are necessary so that the company can produce a product to sell.

 Creators also have a cost of goods sold.
 They are selling their image, following, engagement, and trust with their audience.
 For Cameryn, she needs to spend money on clothing (even though she benefits personally from it) in order to promote that clothing on her Instagram.
 If she didn’t, she would earn $0.
 These clothing purchases are her cost of goods sold.